12 Animals Removed From Filthy Home, Man Facing Charges

 They found garbage covering the floor, and nine dogs and three cats living in the deplorable conditions.

-Animal Rescue League will take custody of the animals and evaluate their conditions.
+The two face animal cruelty charges.

-The man who lives there will face animal cruelty charges.
+The sheriff says Michael’s girlfriend may also face charges since she knew about the conditions.

 Join The Conversation On The KDKA Facebook Page